< All blogs

 With all new ISO Standard releases you will not be expected to implement the new version straight away and have a transition period (three years from the date of publication) to certify to the current version to maintain a valid certification.

-How can implementing ISO27001 benefit your organization?
+How can implementing ISO27001 benefit your organisation?

 Implementing an ISMS according to the standard improves your information security and makes it less likely that you will suffer a breach or other type of unwanted cyber incident.
-Secondly, becoming certified proves to interested parties, such as customers, employees, shareholders and suppliers that the organization is committed to keeping their data secure; this can be a significant marketing advantage where trust and risk is an issue.
+Secondly, becoming certified proves to interested parties, such as customers, employees, shareholders and suppliers that the organisation is committed to keeping their data secure; this can be a significant marketing advantage where trust and risk is an issue.

 What is an Information Security Management System?

-An ISMS is a set of processes that together help an organization to manage their information security by assessing their risks and taking action to reduce them.
+An ISMS is a set of processes that together help an organisation to manage their information security by assessing their risks and taking action to reduce them.
 The management system is simply a set of things you must do to keep on top of your information security, and the main components are:

 • Information security policy – what are your rules on keeping things secure?